WHO IS RESPONSIBLE FOR MOULD IN A RENTAL PROPERTY IN QLD?

 It follows that if mould appears, the tenant must advise the owner to treat mould under the residential tenancy agreement because it affects the suitability for housing.
 And the owner should take steps to treat the mould and its source as soon as possible.
 In Queensland, a tenant can give notice of immediate termination to the landlord if the premises become totally or partially uninhabitable (other than due to the violation of an agreement) (art.
 109 RTA).

-If you are renting a property in Sunshine Coast QLD, you must:
+If you are renting a property on the Sunshine Coast QLD, you must:

 - Responsibly keep the rental property in a state of cleanliness